 Der Landtag: Grundlagen, Binnenorganisation und Abgeordnetenrekrutierung, by Benjamin Höhne in Roger Stöcker and Maik Reichel (eds.): Sachsen-Anhalt - eine politische Landeskunde, Halle/Saale 2019, pp. 141-155.

 In this article, Benjamin Höhne examines the functional principles of state parliamentarism and the organization of the state parliament in Saxony-Anhalt.
-In addition, he discusses the special policy constellation of the so called Kenyan government (consisting of CDU, SPD and the Greens whose political colors in combination resemble the Kenyan flag), socio-structural characteristics of state parliamentarians and the future recruitment problems caused by shrinking party membership numbers.
+In addition, he discusses the special policy constellation of the so-called Kenyan government (consisting of CDU, SPD and the Greens whose political colours in combination resemble the Kenyan flag), socio-structural characteristics of state parliamentarians and the future recruitment problems caused by shrinking party membership numbers.

 You can find the table of content here.